cowang4/cowang4.github.io/about.md

 permalink: /about/
 ---

 I'm an undergraduate Computer Science student at Rennsselaer Polytechnic Institute in Troy, NY who is interested in open source and Linux.
-I am from the Southern New Hampshire / Boston area.
-My hobbies include rock / ice climbing, hiking, coding projects, film, and games.
+I am from the Southern New Hampshire and Boston areas.
+My hobbies include rock and ice climbing, hiking, coding, film, and games.

 ### Employment